-An offer that once used to work and have clients lining-up outside of the door to do business with you now, as it transpires, is no longer effective due to an overcrowded market of other suppliers providing similar offerings.
+An offer that once used to have clients lining-up outside of the door now, is no longer effective.
+This can be due to an overcrowded market or changing customer needs.

-Consequently, IT service providers have found themselves needing to change tack and modify their service offerings in order to avoid commoditization, provide value to their clients and to sustain their own business for the future.
+Consequently, IT service providers have found themselves needing to change tack.
+They have found themselves modifying their service offerings to avoid commoditization, provide value to their clients and to sustain their own business for the future.

 The Challenges IT Service Providers Face In An Over-Crowded Market

 An overcrowded market is one where there are more suppliers than there is demand in a given market.
-This can result in suppliers competing for the same business, which can often drive down service prices.
-For example, if there are several managed IT service providers (MSPs) all serving the same market segment – let’s say twenty small businesses 2 to 50 in size all within a local 20 kilometer radius – then we could make a fair assumption that this market is over-serviced and that there is an oversupply.
+This can result in suppliers competing for the same business which can drive down service prices.
+For example, if there are several managed IT service providers all serving the same market segment, then we can make a fair assumption that this market is over-serviced and that there is an oversupply.

 Let’s take the example of a doctors office who requires the expertise of an IT service provider to support their internal IT systems.
 To the relatively non-technical owner of a doctors office, there may not be much of a difference from one provider to another in a given local market.
 For instance, if all of the managed IT service providers he interviewed provide similar offers such as; ‘99% up-time’, SLAs that ‘guarantee a 5 minute incident response time’, ‘monthly server patching’ and ‘predictable fixed pricing’ his decision may come down to price or less tangible features, such as years in business and references.